kaitks/kaitks.github.io/_posts/2017-06-03-basic-equipments-for-the-long-lived-programmer.md

 Many had to quit.

-But you can make your life easier and prolonging your programming career by getting the right equipments.
+But programmer can improve their life and prolonging their career by getting the right equipments.

 ### A good keyboard

 Most companies in tech industry do not provide employees with a good keyboard.
-Normally you will get a HP or Dell keyboard.
-They are decent at best, and typing on them for a long time will hurt your fingers really bad.
-I've been there, and you will too.
+Normally the programmer will get a HP or Dell keyboard.
+Typing on those keyboard for a long time will hurt your fingers.
+I've been there and suffered.

-Invest a good keyboard.
-Mechanical keyboards from Filco, Leopold are rock solid.
+Instead being suffer like me, you can invest in yourself a good keyboard.
+Mechanical keyboards from famous brands like Filco, Leopold are rock solid.
 They are of high-quality, non-distracting and have reasonable prices.
-Filco is wireless, thus more portable.
+Wireless one is more portable.
 Get the brown switch, it is in the sweet spot of functionality and quiet.
 Blue switch will annoy the crap out of your colleagues.

 ### A ergonomic mouse